amanharwara/altus/README.md

 ![Altus Banner](./img/altus-banner.png)

-The name **Altus** comes from the Latin adjective _altus_ meaning "high, deep, noble or profound".
-The name was actually suggested by one of my friends.

 ## Features

 **Altus** uses the GitHub-produced Electron framework to wrap around WhatsApp Web and add extra features to it.